GabeScott/standard-works-vault/General Conference/1973 October - Obedience.md

 The measure of our success depends on our decision, our determination, discipline, and dependability.
 But let us always remember that the Lord has said:

-“When we obtain any blessing from God, it is by obedience to that law upon which it is predicated.”
-(D&C 130:21.)
+“When we obtain any blessing from God, it is by obedience to that law upon which it is predicated.” ([[D&C 130.21|D&C 130:21]].)

 He also said:

-“I, the Lord, am bound when ye do what I say; but when ye do not what I say, ye have no promise.”
-(D&C 82:10.)
+“I, the Lord, am bound when ye do what I say; but when ye do not what I say, ye have no promise.” ([[D&C 82.10|D&C 82:10]].)

 The laws of nature are inflexible and rigid and right.
 Through ignorance or deliberate intent, if you touch a hot stove, you are going to be burned; or if you touch a high voltage wire, you will suffer the consequences.
 If you say, I am going to defy gravity and jump off a high building or a high precipice, you might say halfway down, “All is going well.”